alwessel/fishscanner/README.md

   - Enhanced OpenGL integration with proper GLUT initialization
   - Fixed vertex array handling for better hardware support
 - **Apple Silicon Support**: Added compatibility for M1/M2 Macs
+- **Live File Watching**:
+  - Fish appear instantly when you add photos to the folder
+  - No need to restart the app when adding new fish
+  - Uses efficient filesystem events for minimal system impact
 - **Improved Error Handling**: Better error messages and troubleshooting guides

 ### Technical Improvements